GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If the MC_JOIN frame refers to an MC_KEY Sequence Number that the client has not yet received, the client SHOULD send an MC_STATE frame with State DECLINED_JOIN and Reason Code UNSYNCHRONIZED_PROPERTIES.

 If the actual contents sent in the channel violate the advertised properties from MC_ANNOUNCE, clients SHOULD leave the channel and send an MC_STATE frame with State LEFT and Reason Code LIMIT_VIOLATION.

+After processing an MC_LIMITS frame, if the set of channels that the client is currently requested to join no longer fits within the client's current limits, the server MUST send MC_LEAVE frames for one or more channels.
+For this purpose, the requested set includes channels for which the server has sent MC_JOIN and has not received an MC_STATE frame with State LEFT, DECLINED_JOIN, or RETIRED.

+The server is responsible for selecting which channels to leave so that the remaining requested set fits within the client's current limits.
+The server MUST NOT send new MC_JOIN frames that would cause the requested set to violate the client's current limits.

 # Congestion Control {#congestion-control}